Shanti Nilayam: Plot

 Malathi, after losing her parents, lives with her aunt who tortures and treats her like a servant.
 One day she is dumped in a waste materials facility and she falls sick.
 Doctor Vijayan, who comes to treat her, sympathises and admits her in a private school-cum-hostel for orphans.
 Malathi grows up into a young lady and becomes a teacher in the same school.

-Baskar, a rich estate owner, lives in Shanthi Nilayam with his older brother Sekar's children (four daughters and a son) and is finding it difficult to bring them up as they are very naughty and the hired governess runs away every time.
-His cousin Ramu and his mother live in the estate too.
+Baskar, a rich estate owner, lives in Shanthi Nilayam with his older brother Sekar's children (four daughters and a son) and is finding it difficult to bring them up as they are very naughty and every governess he hires is scared away by the children.
+His cousin Ramu and his mother live at the estate too.
 Baskar conveys his need to Dr. Vijayan who convinces Malathi to accept the governess job.
-Initially, the children do not accept Malathi, but her understanding and matured nature soon wins them over.
+Initially, the children do not accept Malathi, but her understanding and maturity soon wins them over.
 Baskar appreciates her work.

 Strange things happen in the house: Pappamma, the servant maid laughs and walks at midnight with a candle, Balu visits Baskar regularly for money.
 Malathi suspects something wrong in the house.
-She learns that one of the children, Geetha, an innocent loves Ramu.
+She learns that one of the children, Geetha, an innocent, loves Ramu.
 One night Baskar's coat catches fire and Malathi douses it.
 She demands to know why Baskar looks like he has lost something, but he does not reply.
 Balu comes again and Baskar gives him money and tells him that he will not give him any more.